microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-post-administrativeunits.md

 ---

 In the request body, supply a JSON representation of [administrativeUnit](../resources/administrativeunit.md) object.

-##### Response
+### Response

-Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
+The following is an example of the response.
+> Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,